cscart/docs/en/user_guide/manage_products/products/add_product.rst

    * Language

-   * Store — the storefront to which the product belongs.
+   * Store—the storefront to which the product belongs.

-   * Product name — the name of the product
+   * Product name—the name of the product

-   * Category — the category to which the product belongs.
+   * Category—the category to which the product belongs

      .. note::